chase-lab/biodiv-patterns-course-2023/week 3/3 - Wednesday/readme.md

 - Discuss and organise main points for afternoon debate
 - Each member of the team should be prepared to make some points in the debate
 - An instructor will also join each group
-- Debate Jam board [Team Wardle](https://jamboard.google.com/d/1psDyw_SY2w_LIFFGaNCwkM7z7L1GY2g264fR_2Vq-O4/edit?usp=sharing) and [Team Eisenhauer](https://jamboard.google.com/d/1ih2Fc8Jd-Ql3mYYlL7ncuqYhfCxso9DygJStNwChoXY/edit?usp=sharing)
+- Debate Jam board [Team Wardle](https://jamboard.google.com/d/1P3S543zZFAQVTkKGHJmiArjID7aXUIRQ60eOX48KR5Q/edit?usp=sharing) and [Team Eisenhauer](https://jamboard.google.com/d/1hxQuSqPfyJffyfpGlv8mm2sB_w3IPxmpqZI4_AzCoBU/edit?usp=sharing)

 ## Morning: Introduction to Ecosystem Functioning Experiments 11:30-12:00

 - Lecture and discussion on the ways people study measures of ecosystem function
+- Link will be provided to download slides

 ## Afternoon: Debate 13:00-14:00
  - Prepare for debate
  - Engage in a half hour debate defending and reasoning each perspective

 ## Afternoon: Activity 14:00-15:00